Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Compare travel insurance for your trip to Ireland
+How to compare travel insurance for Ireland

+Consider your itinerary and your plans while you’re abroad.
 Coverage varies from policy to policy, but common things to get insured for include:

 - Luggage delay.
 When an airline misplaces your luggage, your insurer can reimburse you for any emergency toiletries and clothes.

 - Cancellation fees and lost deposits.
-If circumstances beyond your control force you to cancel your trip, such as the illness of a family member, your insurer can reimburse you for any cancellation fees or non-refundable prepaid deposits.
+If circumstances beyond your control force you to cancel your trip, such as the illness of a family member, your insurer can reimburse you for any cancellation fees or nonrefundable prepaid deposits.

 - Travel delay.
 If your flight is delayed, your travel insurance policy can reimburse you for the cost of meals, transfers and accommodation that results.